Heartlands Academy is committed to safeguarding and promoting the welfare of all of its students.

 When someone calls you insulting sexual names, talks about you in a sexual way that makes you feel uncomfortable (like commenting on your body), or spreads sexual rumours about you, that’s sexual harassment.
 It can happen in person, over the phone, or online.

-Sexual harassment can make you feel anxious, depressed and lead to other problems, such as difficulties sleeping.
+Sexual harassment can make you feel anxious and depressed and lead to other problems, such as difficulties sleeping.

 ‘Everyone’s Invited’ support